eaglevalerie/first-one/README.md

 # first-one
 just a test one
-I am just started my IT path.
-I studied paython a few and QA.
+/I am just started my IT path.
+I studied paython a few and QA./